UW-MADISON GRADUATE RESEARCH ASSISTANTSHIP AND POSTDOC IN SCIENTIFIC WORKFORCE DIVERSITY, DATA SCIENCE, AND TEXT MINING.

 a) Physicians interested in pursuing academic careers in women’s health.
 Eligible physicians must have graduated from an Accreditation Council for Graduate Medical Education (ACGME) accredited residency; be board certified or board eligible in Internal Medicine, Psychiatry, or Obstetrics & Gynecology and have an active, unrestricted U.S. medical license.

-b) Eligible non-physician clinical postdoctoral fellows must be a U.S. citizen; hold a doctoral degree in Psychology, Nursing, Speech Language Pathology, or Pharmacy and research interests related to the health of women Veterans.
+b) Eligible non-physician clinical postdoctoral fellows must be a U.S. citizen; hold a doctoral degree in Psychology, Nursing, Speech-Language Pathology, or Pharmacy and research interests related to the health of women Veterans.

 Research Program: Fellows identify a research mentor who must be committed to their career development.
-Most physician fellows enroll in a Master's degree program in Population Health, Clinical Investigation, or Education at the University of Wisconsin-Madison.
-The MS in Population Health provides grounding in research methodology, statistics, and epidemiology;
+Most physician fellows enroll in a Master’s degree program in Population Health, Clinical Investigation, or Education at the University of Wisconsin-Madison.
+The MS in Population Health provides grounding in research methodology, statistics, and epidemiology; however, the Masters in Clinical Investigation is a good alternative for those interested primarily in clinical trials.
+Non-physician fellows do not need to complete additional degree coursework.

 Clinical Program: In addition to research and academic career training, fellows work 25% time clinically in the VA Women’s Health Clinic.
 An array of clinical experiences is available to meet the training needs of each fellow.
 For psychologists, the requisite clinical supervision is provided.